 Between December 1947 and January 1948 Pullman Standard produced Lot 5882 for the New Haven which became road numbers 33500-33999.
 This group of cars represented a “big” change in boxcar design for the New Haven as it was their first group of early PS-1 10’6” IH steel boxcars.
 Unlike the earlier 1937 AAR 10’IH boxcars, these cars were built with P-S proprietary roof and end designs.
 The cars were all equipped with ASF Ride Control trucks, 7’ 7-panel Superior doors and Apex Tri-Lok running boards.

-NH33870 was built by Ted Culotta who wrote an excellent article in the January 2008 issue of Railroad Model Craftsman describing how to build a model of these cars.
+NH 33870 was built by Ted Culotta who wrote an excellent article in the January 2008 issue of Railroad Model Craftsman describing how to build a model of these cars.
+Kadee has announced they are releasing an HO scale model of this Car early in 2019.

 Between November and December 1945 Pullman Standard built Lot 5894 of 10’6” IH early PS-1 design boxcars for the New Haven.
 The New Haven assigned these cars road numbers 34000-34499.
 All cars in this series were outfitted with Apex Tri-Lok running boards, 7’ 7-panel Superior Doors and ASF Ride Control trucks.
 Hand brake variations are described in the table at the end of this section.
 In 1955, cars 34001-34020 were equipped with Evans ‘DF’ Loader appliances and repainted to highlight the installation of this equipment.
 This group of cars was reclassified Class XML at that time.